A classification of neighborhoods around leaves of a singular foliation: Classification II: Particular Cases

 \begin{rem} It follows from Remark \ref{rem:holonomygroupoid3} and Corollary \ref{coro:simply-connected-case} that formal singular foliations along a simply-connected leaf $L$ with given transverse models are entirely determined by their holonomy groupoids along $L$ (in fact, even by a quotient of their holonomy groupoids). \end{rem}

 \begin{example} \normalfont We can also answer several questions of the introduction.
-Remark \ref{rem:concentric} and Corollary \ref{coro:simply-connected-case} imply that the only formal singular foliation along the leaf $\mathbb S^2 $ with transverse model the "spirals" is the trivial product of product of $\mathbb S^2 $ with "spirals".
+Remark \ref{rem:concentric} and Corollary \ref{coro:simply-connected-case} imply that the only formal singular foliation along the leaf $\mathbb S^2 $ with transverse model the "spirals" is the trivial product of $\mathbb S^2 $ with "spirals".
 In particular, there is no formal singular foliation on $\rmT\mathbb S^2 $ admitting the spiral singular foliation as transverse model, for its normal bundle would not be the trivial bundle.
 This answers question \textbf{Q2b}.
 By contrast, there is one for which the transverse model is by concentric circles.
 For this transverse model, $ {\mathrm{Inner}}(\mathcal T_0)/{\mathrm{Inner}}(\mathcal T_0)_{\geq 2} \simeq S^1 $ and one can consider the usual $ S^1$-bundle given by the unit circles of $\rmT \mathbb S^2 $ for a given metric.
 The corresponding singular foliation is associated to the $ {\mathrm{SO}}(3) $-action on $ \rmT \mathbb S^2$, equivalently the singular foliation of all vector fields $ X \in \mathfrak X(\rmT\mathbb S^2)$ such that $X[\phi ]=0$, with $ \phi$ the square of the norm of same metric on $\rmT\mathbb S^2 $.
-This answers question {\textbf{Q2a}}. \end{example}
+This answers question {\textbf{Q2a}}. \begin{blue} As already mentioned, there are also elementary answers, but we just presented a systematic one.\end{blue} \end{example}

 As a corollary of Corollary \ref{coro:simply-connected-case}, we recover a formal equivalent of the result of Ryvkin and the second author \cite{Ryvkin2}.

 \begin{cor} Let $\leaf$ be a simply-connected manifold and $(\mathbb R^d, \mathcal T_0) $ is made of vector fields vanishing at least quadratically at zero.
 Then the unique formal singular foliation along the leaf $\leaf $ and transverse model $(\mathbb R^d, \mathcal T_0) $ is the trivial product of $(L, \mathfrak X(L))$ with $(\mathbb R^d, \mathcal T_0) $. \end{cor} \begin{proof} In this case, $\mathrm{Inner}(\mathcal T_0)/\mathrm{Inner}(\mathcal T_0)_{\geq 2}=\{0\}$.
 The result is then obvious. \end{proof}